SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

 \subsection{Equivalence of the probabilistic model to a WTA neural network}

-\stepcounter{thm} The cosine similarity between the input vector and each centroid's parameters underpins the model (Eq. \ref{eq:multinomial}).
-This similarity is precisely computed by a linear neuron that receives normalized inputs $\boldsymbol{x}^*\coloneqq\frac{\boldsymbol{x}}{||\boldsymbol{x}||}$, and that normalizes its vector of synaptic weights: $\boldsymbol{w}^*_k\coloneqq\frac{\boldsymbol{w}}{||\boldsymbol{w}||}$.
-Specifically, the neuron's summed weighted input $u_k= \boldsymbol{w}^*_k\cdot\boldsymbol{x}^*$ then determines the cosine similarity of an input sample to the weight vector, thus computing the likelihood function of each component of the input mixture (Eq. \ref{eq:g_param}).
+\stepcounter{thm} The cosine similarity between the input vector and each centroid's parameters underpins the model (Eq.\ \ref{eq:multinomial}).
+This similarity is precisely computed by a linear neuron that receives normalized inputs $\boldsymbol{x}^*\coloneqq\frac{\boldsymbol{x}}{||\boldsymbol{x}||}$ and normalizes its vector of synaptic weights: $\boldsymbol{w}^*_k\coloneqq\frac{\boldsymbol{w}}{||\boldsymbol{w}||}$.
+Specifically, the neuron's summed weighted input $u_k= \boldsymbol{w}^*_k\cdot\boldsymbol{x}^*$ then determines the cosine similarity of an input sample to the weight vector, thus computing the likelihood function of each component of the input mixture (Eq.\ \ref{eq:g_param}).
+It should be noted that even though $u_k$ depends on the weights of all input synapses, the weight values of other synapses do not need to be known to each updated synapse.
+Therefore, in the SoftHebb plasticity rule that we will present (Eq.\ \ref{eq:synplast}), the term $u_k$ is a local, postsynaptic variable that does not undermine the locality of the plasticity.
 The bias term of each neuron can store the parameter $w_{0k}$ of the prior $Q(C_k; w_{0k})$.
 Based on these, it can also be shown that a set of $K$ such neurons can actually compute the Bayesian posterior, if the neurons are connected in a configuration that implements softmax.
 Softmax has a biologically-plausible implementation through lateral inhibition (divisive normalization) between neurons \citep{nessler2009stdp, nessler2013PLoS, moraitis2020shortterm}.
 Specifically, based on the model of Definition \ref{def:model}, the posterior probability is